Summary of Schematic Editor Operations

 |

-Most often used keyboard shortcut to zoom and centre schematic so it is all fitted onto the screen at the correct zoom. |
+Most often used keyboard shortcut: zooms and centres the schematic so it all fits on screen |

 |